benmarwick/Interactive_PCA_Explorer/readme.md

 runApp() # runs the app
 ```

-This app depends on several R packages (ggplot2, DT, GGally, psych, Hmisc, MASS, tabplot, DESeq2).
-The app will not check to see if you have them installed, so please take care of this before using.
-They can be installed with the following commands:
+This method, as well as running from Gitub, require that several dependencies are installed on you machine.

+## Dependency installation

+If running from Github or locally with R/RStudio, you can install the dependencies with the
+following commands:

 ```
 install.packages(c('ggplot2', 'DT', 'GGally', 'psych', 'Hmisc', 'MASS', 'tabplot')